vimeo/psalm/docs/supported_annotations.md

 ### `@psalm-seal-properties`

-If you have a magic property getter/setter, you can use `@psalm-seal-properties` to instruct Psalm to disallow getting and setting any properties not contained in a list of `@property(-read|-write)` annotations.
+If you have a magic property getter/setter, you can use `@psalm-seal-properties` to instruct Psalm to disallow getting and setting any properties not contained in a list of `@property` (or `@property-read`/`@property-write`) annotations.

 ```php
 /**